1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 - 2 Route 53 DNS records:
   - for the domain name of your SCIM bridge (e.g. `scim.example.com`)
   - to validate the requested ACM certificate
-- an AWS Secrets Manager secret to store the `scimsession` credentials for your SCIM bridge
+- AWS Secrets Manager secrets to store credentials and configuration for your SCIM bridge
-- a CloudWatch log group to capture logs in streams from each of the SCIM bridge and Redis containers
+- a CloudWatch log group to capture logs
 - required IAM roles

 This template is a working example to be used as a base for your SCIM bridge deployment and may need to be customized to meet your specific requirements.